stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 Limitations
 +++++++++++

- * Algorithm generation is only currently supported for the LFRic (dynamo 0.3) API.
+ * Algorithm generation is only currently supported for the LFRic API.
  * All fields are currently set to unity.
 Obviously the generated algorithm code may be edited to change this.
  * The generator does not currently recognise 'special' fields that hold